| Guitar Tone WoodsThere are many fine woods used today to build quality

 minor dings and scratches than Sitka.
 Still, Engelmann is by no means

 "fragile" and will last a lifetime given proper care.
+Although Engelmann Spruce does not have the

 stellar reputation of Adirondack "Red" Spruce (see